Summarize this article:

-Syllogism is one of the methods of reasoning.
+Syllogism is a method of reasoning used to draw conclusions from given statements.
 It is used to draw conclusions from the given statements.
 The law of syllogism is the logical reasoning pattern that helps to make conclusions from two statements.
 Now let’s learn more about syllogism, its structure, types, and more.

 In geometry, the law of syllogism is used in logical reasoning to draw conclusions from given statements.
 The word syllogism means deduction or inference in Greek.
-It is like a chain rule and similar to the transitive property; that is, if a = b and b = c, then a = c.
+It is like a chain rule and similar to the transitive property; that is, if \(a = b\) and \(b = c,\) then \(a = c.\)

 The syllogism follows the pattern,